-"lump of earth or clay," Old English clod- (in clodhamer "the fieldfare," a kind of thrush, literally "field-goer"), from Proto-Germanic *kludda-, from PIE *gleu- (see clay).
+"lump of earth or clay," Old English clod- (in clodhamer "the fieldfare," a kind of thrush), from Proto-Germanic *kludda-, from PIE *gleu- (see clay).

-Synonymous with collateral clot until meaning differentiated 18c.
-Meaning "person" ("mere lump of earth") is from 1590s; that of "blockhead" is from c.
-1600 (compare clodpate, clodpoll, etc.).
+Synonymous with collateral clot until the meanings differentiated 18c.
+Meaning "person" ("mere lump of earth") is from 1590s; that of "blockhead, dolt, stupid fellow" is from c.
+1600 (compare clodpate, clodpoll, etc. in the same sense).
 It also was a verb in Middle English, meaning both "to coagulate, form into clods" and "to break up clods after plowing."

 Web design and development by MaoningTech.